SLISEMAP: Supervised dimensionality reduction through local explanations: Experiments

-We tested the time to run {\sc slisemap} on {\sc rsynth} with different sizes for both CPU and GPU variants of the algorithm.
-The results can be seen in \autoref{fig:runrsynth}.
-The GPU implementation has some overhead, making it slower for small datasets (less than $400 \times 10$), but significantly faster for large datasets (note the logarithmic scale).
+Since we implement {\sc slisemap} using PyTorch, the calculations can be accelerated using a GPU.
+Running {\sc slisemap} on a GPU should be faster than running on a CPU, especially for larger datasets.
+In \autoref{fig:runrsynth}, we apply {\sc slisemap} on {\sc rsynth} datasets with different sizes, both with and without GPU acceleration.
+The GPU implementation has some overhead, making it slower for small datasets (less than $400 \times 10$) but substantially faster for larger datasets.